mdxe/Dash-Interactive-Map-USA-Police-Shootings/README.md

 ## Dashboard with Dash

-Simple Dash/Python Dashboard where you can see the location of deadly shootings by police on a map by race or gender.
+Simple Dash/Python interactive map where you can see the location of deadly shootings by police on a map by race or gender.

 ## Usage